Since 2002

 What a HIPAA Compliance Program Requires

-For organizations handling electronic protected health information (ePHI) across multiple systems — EHR platforms, billing vendors, cloud storage, and remote access tools among them — the technical safeguard requirements around access controls, audit logging, and transmission security warrant close review against what each system actually does in practice.
+For organizations moving electronic protected health information (ePHI) across multiple systems (EHR platforms, billing vendors, cloud storage, and remote access tools among them) the technical safeguards around access controls, audit logging, and transmission security deserve review against what each system does in practice, and every one of those vendor relationships needs a current BAA.

 Risk Analysis